STS-28: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 Space Shuttle Columbia (OV-102) lifted off from Pad 39B, Launch Complex 39 at Kennedy Space Center, Florida, on August 8, 1989.
 The launch took place at 8:37:00 a.m.
 EDT.

 During STS-28, Columbia deployed two satellites: USA-40 and USA-41.
 Early reports speculated that STS-28's primary payload was an Advanced KH-11 photo-reconnaissance satellite.
 Later reports, and amateur satellite observations, suggest that USA-40 was instead a second-generation Satellite Data System (SDS) relay, similar to those likely launched on STS-38 and STS-53.
 These satellites had the same bus design as the LEASAT satellites deployed on other shuttle missions, and were likely deployed in the same fashion.

 The mission marked the first flight of a 5 kg human skull, which served as the primary element of "Detailed Secondary Objective 469", also known as the In-flight Radiation Dose Distribution (IDRD) experiment.
 This joint NASA/DoD experiment was designed to examine the penetration of radiation into the human cranium during spaceflight.
 The female skull was seated in a plastic matrix, representative of tissue, and sliced into ten layers.
 Hundreds of thermoluminescent dosimeters were mounted in the skull's layers to record radiation levels at multiple depths.
 This experiment, which also flew on STS-36 and STS-31, was located in the shuttle's mid-deck lockers on all three flights, recording radiation levels at different orbital inclinations.

 During the flight, the crew shut down a thruster in the reaction control system (RCS) after receiving indications of a leak.
 An RCS heater also malfunctioned during the flight.
 Post-flight analysis of STS-28 discovered unusual heating of the thermal protection system (TPS) during re-entry, caused by an early transition to turbulent plasma flow around the vehicle.
 A detailed report identified protruding gap filler as the likely cause.
 This filler material was the same material that was removed during a spacewalk during STS-114, the Space Shuttle's post-Columbia disaster Return to Flight mission, in 2005.